 Style and Design

 Last but not least, your inside door knobs should match the décor of the rest of your home.
 Make sure that they have the same finish, color, and design as its surroundings.
 Door knobs are just as much a reflection of the person living in the home than the rest of the items.
 Don’t just slap any old one on your door.
-Take the time to choose inside door knobs which are functional, durable, but still pack a lot of style and flavor.Tags: door hardware, locks with a knob inside, inside door knobs
+Take the time to choose inside door knobs which are functional, durable, but still pack a lot of style and flavor.Tags: inside door levers, inside of door knob lock, inside of a door knob